15-Minute Gochujang Salmon

 What is gochujang?

-Gochujang is a spicy fermented chili paste that is used in a lot of Korean dishes.
-Made with fermented soybeans and gochugaru (red chili powder), it is a little spicy mixed with umami and sweet flavors, and it pairs really well with other strong flavors.
+Gochujang is a little spicy mixed with umami and sweet flavors, and it pairs really well with other strong flavors.
 I’ve used it in the past like in my gochujang noodles, and I’m always surprised at how well it pairs with heavy flavors.
 There’s something about it that makes it perfect for seasoning heavy, carb-y food.
 I thought it would be perfect this recipe because I think it pairs well with honey, mirin, and soy sauce to make an amazing glaze.

-• Sesame oil – Adds more flavor to the glaze.
-If you don’t like sesame oil, leave it out.
+- Sesame oil – If you don’t like sesame oil, leave it out.

-• Soy sauce – Adds umami flavor to the glaze.
-Substitute with tamari to make the dish gluten free.
+- Soy sauce – Substitute with tamari to make the dish gluten free.

-• Honey – Balances out the umami flavors with a bit of sweetness.
-Substitute with 2 teaspoons of brown sugar.
+- Honey – Substitute with 2 teaspoons of brown sugar.
 However, I prefer honey since it’s not processed sugar.

-• Mirin – Mirin is a sweet vinegar used in a lot of Korean and Japanese dishes.
-Substitute with dry sherry or sweet marsala wine.
+- Mirin – Substitute with dry sherry or sweet marsala wine.

 How to make gochujang salmon